smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/03-Use-your-model/README.md

-## Objective
+# Objective

 Use and evaluate your model

 ## First locally

-First complete `predict.py` file to evaluate the model locally
+First complete `predict_local.py` file to evaluate the model locally

-## Then using AI Platform
+## Then using AI platform python api

-The command we'll use here is `gcloud ai-platform predict`

-Check documentation for online prediction

-    gcloud ai-platform predict --help

-Create an input.json file with each input instance on a separate line, i.e :

-    [6.8,  2.8,  4.8,  1.4]
-    [6.0,  3.4,  4.5,  1.6]

-Use command to obtain predictions
+Now complete `predict.py` file to obtain online predictions from google

-save predictions to csv
-evaluate your model
+## To go further

+Create a jupyter notebook to visualise your predictions :
+ - Are local predictions same as online predictions ?
+ - Visualise predictions as using `seaborn.pairplot`, how good is your model ?